-There is no perfect way to hike the Camino, but knowing how the journey works before setting off can go a long way toward logging a successful trip.
+There is no perfect way to hike the Camino de Santiago, but knowing how the journey works before setting off can go a long way toward logging a successful trip.
 Here are a few things to keep in mind before setting off on your walk.

 Compostela: The “proof” you completed your Camino pilgrimage, the Compostela is a certificate that you receive at the end of your walk in Santiago.
 Compostelas are only awarded to those who have completed 62 miles or more on foot before reaching the Camino’s terminus at the Cathedral of Santiago de Compostela.

 Tip: Get to the Pilgrims Reception office in Santiago de Compostela early.
-With so many pilgrims arriving in the city every day, lines can last hours and keep you from getting your official Compostela (particularly a problem if you don’t have extra days in Santiago).
+With so many pilgrims arriving in the city every day, lines can last hours and keep you from getting your official Compostela.
+(This is particularly a problem if you don’t have extra days in Santiago.)

 Credentials: Known as “pilgrim passports,” (Credencial del Peregrino) these booklets are essential for hikers looking to certify their pilgrimage to Santiago de Compostela.
 Hikers must get a stamp in the booklet each day to present and verify their Camino at the Pilgrims Reception office in Santiago.
-Albergues, refugios and post offices all offer their own stamp, which you’ll receive each night.
+Albergues, post offices, some churches and restaurants offer their own stamp, which you’ll receive each night.

 Credentials also unlock a special pilgrim rate for lodging and food along the trail, so make sure to have them handy.
-For U.S. pilgrims, the booklets can be purchased from American Pilgrims on the Camino (no membership required), or at shops and churches at the start of your trek.
+For pilgrims from the U.S., the booklets can be purchased from American Pilgrims on the Camino (no membership required), or at shops and churches at the start of your trek.

-Tip: Although walking much of the Camino de Santiago is fairly straightforward, it is possible to become disoriented.
-Fortunately, the Camino is peppered with the ever-present Scallop Shell symbol to keep pilgrims on track.
+Tip: Although walking much of the Camino de Santiago is fairly straightforward, it’s possible to become disoriented.
+Fortunately, the Camino is peppered with the Scallop Shell symbol to keep pilgrims on track.
 If in doubt, look for this iconic waymarker.

 Top Stops on the Camino